basil-s-angels/Final-Project-2nd-year/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Run the backend:
+## Run the backend

+Open a new terminal and run:

 ```bash
 cd server
 ```

-then run:
+Then run:

 ```bash
 npm run dev